Concerned about Coronavirus?

 Through the LRF, we plan and prepare together to deal with localised incidents and national emergencies.
 We identify potential risks and produce emergency plans to either prevent or mitigate the impact of any incident on their local communities.

-Please read our weekly updates to interested groups here:
+Please read our regular updates to interested groups here:

 Contacting the CCG while our offices are closed